LksWlprn/Opus-Magnum-Philosophicum/README.md

 Daniel Dennett wrote: "According to the Multiple Drafts model, all variaties of perception—indeed, all varieties of thought and mental activity—are accomplished in the brain by parallel, multitrack processes of interpretation and elabroation of sensory inputs.
 Information entering the nervous system is under continuous "editalorial revision."
 For instance, since your head moves a bit and your eyes move a lot, the images on your retina swim about constantly, rather like the images of home movies taken by people who can't keep the camera from jiggling.
 But that is not how it seems to us.
 People are often surprised to learn that under normal conditions, their eyes dart about in rapid saccades, about five quick fixations a second, and that this motion, like the motion of their heads, is edited out early in the processing from eyeball to ... consciousness. [...]
 The editorial processes occur over large fractions of a second during which time various additions, incorporations, emendations, and overwritings of content can occur, in various orders.
 We don't directly experience what happens on our retinas, in our ears, on the surface of our skin.
 What we actually experience is a product of many processes of interpretation—editorial processes, in effect.
 They take in relatively raw and one-sided representations, and yield collated, revised, enhanced representations, and they take place in the streams of activity occuring in various parts of the brain.
 This much is recognized by virtually all theories of perception, but now we are poised for the novel feature of the Multiple Drafts model: Feature detections or discriminations only have to be made once.
 That is, once a particular "observation" of some feature has been made,by as specialized localized portion of the brain, the information content thus fixed does not have to be sent somewhere else to be rediscriminated by some "master" discriminator.
 In other words, discrimination does not lead to a representation of the already discriminated feature for the benefit of the audience in the Cartesian Theater—for there is no Cartesian Theater."

 Even though I'm not going into more details about the model, it can convincingly explain many more, and I would even claim, all of the known psychological diseases.
-It is particularly insightful to consider the following disorders in light of the MDM: dissociative identity disorder, schizophrenia, dissociative amnesia, self-talk, cognitive dissonance, blindsight, red-green colorblindness, alien hand syndrome, phantom limb syndrome, depersonalization or derealization disorders, aphasia, Capgras syndrome, Anton-Babinski syndrome, prosopagnosia, reduplicative paramnesia, anosognosia, Tourette syndrome, Déjà vus, ADHD, synesthesia or palinopsia.
+It is particularly insightful to consider the following phenomena in light of the MDM: dissociative identity disorder, schizophrenia, dissociative amnesia, self-talk, cognitive dissonance, blindsight, red-green colorblindness, alien hand syndrome, phantom limb syndrome, depersonalization or derealization disorders, aphasia, Capgras syndrome, Anton-Babinski syndrome, prosopagnosia, reduplicative paramnesia, anosognosia, Tourette syndrome, Déjà vus, ADHD, synesthesia or palinopsia.

 ### The Left Brain Interpreter